hiblaphp/event-loop/README.md

 $promise->then(fn($result) => print("Done: $result\n"));
 ```

-No callbacks, no chaining — the fiber handles the suspension and resumption
+No callbacks, no chaining.
+The fiber handles the suspension and resumption
 transparently, while the event loop continues processing other timers, I/O, and
 fibers while each `await()` is suspended.